MikroElektronika/mikrosdk_click_v2/clicks/buzz3/README.md

 void buzz3_play_sound ( buzz3_t *ctx, uint16_t freq, uint16_t duration );
 ```

-## Example Description

-> This example demonstrates the use of Buzz 3 Click boards with PAM8904 for play the Imperial March.
-PAM8904 is piezo-sounder driver with an integrated Multi-Mode charge pump boost converter from Diodes Incorporated.

-**The demo application is composed of two sections :**

 ### Application Init

 > Initializes GPIO, set AN and RST pin as outputs, begins to write a log.